hldm-br-net/discordbot-modular-js/README.md

 ![Guts](https://cdn.discordapp.com/attachments/185917047329390592/429483481186304000/latest.png)

-Yet another discord bot made in NodeJS, written for use with HLDM-BR.NET servers.
+Yet another modular discord bot made in NodeJS, written for use with HLDM-BR.NET servers.

 Feel free to use as a reference for any other purpose.